-In an increasingly digital world, the Council is heavily dependent on information technology (IT) to deliver all its key services.
+In an increasingly digital world and the Council is heavily dependent on information technology (IT) to deliver all its key services.
 The ability to be able to respond to new digital threats, adapt our IT infrastructure and develop all the technologies we use is key to the delivery of our Strategic Plan.

-The risk will be managed through the development of an IT Strategy supported by business continuity plans, strong information governance, anticipating and identifying business needs and developing technology.
+The risk is being addressed in the development of the Digital Strategy supported by business continuity plans, strong information governance, anticipating and identifying business needs and developing technology.